nshubina/Portfolio/Test Cases/Rental Company/README.md

   ![image](https://github.com/user-attachments/assets/10d269ec-e632-4835-9169-f6c81247e939)

-  <p>Before developing the test cases, I analyzed the requirements. </p>
+  <p>🔎 Before developing the test cases, I analyzed the requirements. </p>

   <p>
-    Based on this analysis, I created individual decision tables for each requirement to keep the logic clear and manageable.
-Each table was optimized to avoid redundant or irrelevant checks, ensuring a clean and focused design.
+   📝 Based on this analysis, I created individual decision tables for each requirement to keep the logic clear and manageable.
+Each table was
+    optimized to avoid redundant or irrelevant checks, ensuring a clean and focused design.
   </p>

   <p>
-    Once the decision tables were finalized, I used them as the foundation for designing test cases.
+   📎 Once the decision tables were finalized, I used them as the foundation for designing test cases.
   </p>

   <p> 📌 You can view the full documentation (including the RTM, decision tables, and test cases)  <a href="https://docs.google.com/spreadsheets/d/1D6ICuvUaFa8YBLdcuh6Lf09aHThrB5AEp91OdDOtreQ/edit?usp=sharing" target="_blank">Google Sheet document</a> </p>